syncfusion-content/asp.netwebforms-docs/aspnet/OlapClient/Getting-Started.md

 5. Enter the service URL value after dragging and dropping the control.

-   > Note: Instructions to create a service is explained briefly in the upcoming sections.
+   N> Instructions to create a service is explained briefly in the upcoming sections.

    ![](Getting-Started_images/Getting-Started_img11.png)

    Initialize the control using below code snippet.

-   > Note: URL value needs to be defined in order to fetch the data from the service.
+   N> URL value needs to be defined in order to fetch the data from the service.
 Default properties values need to be initialized as follows to render the control appropriately.

 {% highlight html %}